St. Mary's Catholic Church

 Events

-Altar Server Training and Formation are the 1st Wednesday of the month during the school year.
+Altar Server Training and Formation are held on an ongoing basis throughout the year.

 Who can serve at the Altar?